Balakalki/NeuralNet_FaceClassifier/README.md

 **7. Explore and Customize:**

- Feel free to explore and customize the network architecture, activation functions, and training parameters according to your requirements.
+ Modify the network architecture, activation functions, and training parameters to adapt to different classification tasks.

 # Contributors